montge/documents/Background/README.md

-Documents, presentations and people that led to this project.
+People, technologies, and presentations that led to this project.

 ## Credits
 This project builds on the work of many.